Triplaqs/Fluid-Simulation/README.md

 ![Random](./Results/random.png) \
 The pixels are exchanging heat.
 (With a calculation of the average heat of neighboring pixels).\
 ![change](./Results/change.png) \
-In the end, we get a uniform temperature.\
+In the end, we get a homogeneous temperature.\
 ![final](./Results/final.png)